 - 1 tablespoon whole peppercorns

-- When it reaches the boil, simmer on low with a semi-covered lid for 2 hours. (the longer the better)
+- When it reaches the boil, reduce heat and simmer on low with a semi-covered lid for 2 hours. (the longer the better)

 - Strain the soup into a colander over a large bowl to remove the vegetables.